Annual Security Report

 The Director of Campus Police and Security prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, otherwise known as the Clery Act.
 Campus crime, arrest, and referral statistics include those reported to Campus Police & Security, campus security authorities (CSAs), and local law enforcement agencies surrounding JCC's main campus and off-campus centers.

-Notification of the availability of the Annual Security Report and a direct link to the report is sent each semester via email to all current Johnston Community College students, faculty, and staff.
+Notification of the availability of the Annual Security Report and a direct link to the report is sent each year via email to all current Johnston Community College students, faculty, and staff.
 Printed copies are available to prospective employees in the Human Resources Office and prospective students in Admissions and Student Engagement, as well as posted here, on the Campus Safety website.
 This report is also made available as part of the orientations for all new students and new employees.

 About the "Clery Act"